Miri: Governance

 Miri City currently elects one member of parliament from the Miri parliamentary seat (P.219) into the Parliament of Malaysia.
 The city also elects 3 state assemblymen into the Sarawak State Legislative Assembly, namely Piasau, Pujut, and Senadin.

 Local authority and city definition

 Miri was formerly administered by the Miri Municipal Council for 24 years.
-It was upgraded to Miri City Council (MCC) on 20 May 2005, with Adam Yii Adam Yii Siew Sang as its current mayor, headquartered at Kinsgway Road, Miri.
+It was upgraded to Miri City Council (MCC) on 20 May 2005, with Adam Yii Siew Sang as its current mayor, headquartered at Kinsgway Road, Miri.
 Area under the jurisdiction of MCC is 977.43 km2.
 Miri lies within the boundary of the Miri District, which consists of Miri City, Sibuti sub-district, and Niah sub-district, with a total population of 290,274 and total area of 4,707 km2.
 Miri Resident Office and Miri District Office are located at Kingsway Road, Miri City.

 Geography

 Miri is situated on the alluvial plain of the Miri River on the western shore of northern Sarawak on the island of Borneo.
 Because of the prevailing southerly off-shore current, beach drift has built up the Peninsula Road as a barrier beach between the Miri River and the shore causing a "Yazoo effect" where the river runs parallel to the coast before breaking through into the South China Sea.
 The city is predominately located on the inland (east) side of the Miri River with only a few scattered residential neighbourhoods, a Golf Club and a small airstrip on the Peninsula Road.